 - Check if you might be entitled to benefits or tax credits now you are a single person.
-Turn 2 Us have a very helpful benefits calculator on their website (see 'Links to other websites').
+Turn 2 Us have a very helpful benefits calculator.

-- Work out how much child maintenance you might be paid or be expected to pay using the calculator on the Child Maintenance options website (see Child Maintenance Options).
+- Work out how much child maintenance you might be paid or be expected to pay using this calculator.

 - Work out where you could cut your costs.
 You might rearrange some of your debts, spend less on some things, or find extra ways of earning money.

 - If your debts are a problem, see if you can get debt advice from your local advice agency, National Debtline or Step Change.
 Step change also have a useful online tool called Debt remedy.
 See the section called More help and advice on divorce.